StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-The-Gdb-Python-API-For-Tui-Windows:-Part-1.md

             self.tui.write(f'{GREEN}Hello World{RESET}{NL}')
 ```

-Except it does not work for me, again I think fixed in a later version of gdb.
-If gdb goes a bit wobbly because your window threw an exception, `(gdb) layout src` will put it back to normal.
-And when you quit gdb and discover your shell is not displaying properly.
+Except it does not work for me, again I think fixed in a later version of GDB.
+If GDB goes a bit wobbly because your window threw an exception, `(gdb) layout src` will put it back to normal.
+And when you quit GDB and discover your shell is not displaying properly.
 Then:

 ``` $ stty sane ```

 Will restore it back to normal.
 Little things you might experience while developing your Tui window.

-Part 2 will do something more interesting like allow us to add some text to the window using a custom gdb command.
-Even that might not be so exciting but it is all building blocks for greater things in future blogs.
+Part 2 will do something more interesting like allow us to add some text to the window using a custom GDB command.
+Even that might not be so exciting but it is all building blocks for greater things in future posts.
 To be honest I am really excited about this feature and even feel inspired enough to write some blogs!